Camp Rising Sun (New York): Finances

-Since 2015, Camp Rising Sun has successfully run their summer program from the Clinton campus alternating Boys and Girls sessions.
-Due to the COVID 19 pandemic camp went virtual for 2020 and 2021.
+Since 2015, Camp Rising Sun has run their summer program from the Clinton campus, alternating Boys and Girls sessions.
+Due to the COVID-19 pandemic, the camp went virtual for 2020 and 2021.

 CRS alumni

-CRS campers become members of an international alumni group that are supportive of their evolving interests in college and careers.
-The LAJF Web site has a College Roster that connects young alumni with older alumni who are attending or have attended a broad range of colleges, universities and professional schools.
+The LAJF Web site has a College Roster that connects young alumni with older alumni.
 Many alumni later spoke of their experiences at CRS, such as when writing their college essays.
 LAJF also supports a college scholarship program.
-While the Rising Sun experience is measured in weeks, the effects of the experience continue to develop and to play out over decades.

 Alumni organizations for CRS alumni have been created internationally.